 - Earn more money and upgrade your house / car /

 Special Love Muffinpartner.

 - Cultivate gratitude for what you already have (clue: this is easier).

 So what if you’ve just won £5m on the lottery?
 Well firstly, watch out!
 Most people are going to want something from you.
 But here’s some free advice that’s the truth.
 And, if you’ve won the lottery, this might just save your life.

 Don’t take the publicity option.
 Publicity is valuable for the lottery organiser.
 For you it’s a disaster.
 Tell no one other than your husband / wife.

 Going public will change your relationships with the people around you…probably not for the better.
-Heard of The Bank of Mum & Dad?
-Wanna be Mum & Dad to everyone?
+Have you heard of The Bank of Mum & Dad?
+Do you want to be Mum & Dad to everyone?
 Hint: you really don’t.